Water Soluble Science

 - Remind the students to take turns putting in the solids and to not taste the solids.

 - Hand out the To Dissolve or Not Dissolve worksheet and containers of solids to each group.
 Cups with water can be filled before class and set aside for the experiment.

 - Tell the students to begin the experiment.

 - Walk around the classroom to assist and have conversation with the students about their discoveries.
 Ask them to describe their solutions and their observations.

 - Have the students make sure their solids are back in their containers at the end of the experiment.

 - Enrichment: To challenge students, give them additional solids such as powdered milk, flour, rice, and coffee beans.

 - Support: Get the students to test a smaller number of solids.

 - Listen to the student conversations and check their results of the experiment.

-- Ask them if there were any surprises.
+- Ask students if there were any surprises during the experiement.